iCliniq Logo

 Amniotic fluid embolism is an uncommon condition; around one to twelve cases of amniotic fluid embolism are reported in 100,000 deliveries, so it is difficult to identify the risk factor.
 It can occur in healthy women during vaginal delivery, operative delivery, or abortion or after abnormal vaginal delivery.
 It can also happen within 48 hours post-delivery.

-What Are the Risk Factors of Amniotic Fluid Embolism?
+What Is the Pathophysiology of Amniotic Fluid Embolism?

 Here are some of the potential risk factors of amniotic fluid embolism: